mradamdavies/mradamdavies/README.md

 If you think you can help us catch scammers, we may be able to work together.
 Check out my social links below to get in touch.

+FYI; my original GitHub profile is here: https://github.com/Abeon

+I go by my real name now, so created this one intead!

 ## Social
 ░ [Twitter](https://twitter.com/mradamdavies)